Which of the following best describes the primary function of DNA... | Channels for Pearson+

 1

-Understand the role of DNA in living organisms: DNA (Deoxyribonucleic Acid) is a molecule that contains the genetic instructions necessary for the growth, development, functioning, and reproduction of all known living organisms and many viruses.
+Understand the role of DNA in living organisms: DNA (Deoxyribonucleic Acid) is a molecule that carries the genetic instructions used in the growth, development, functioning, and reproduction of all known living organisms and many viruses.

+Eliminate incorrect options: DNA does not catalyze biochemical reactions as enzymes do.
+Enzymes are proteins that speed up chemical reactions.

-Eliminate incorrect options: DNA does not provide energy for cellular processes.
+Eliminate another incorrect option: DNA does not provide energy for cellular processes.
 Energy is primarily provided by molecules like ATP (Adenosine Triphosphate).

-Eliminate incorrect options: DNA does not transport oxygen throughout the body.
-Oxygen transport is primarily carried out by hemoglobin in red blood cells.
+Eliminate the final incorrect option: DNA does not transport oxygen throughout the body.
+This function is carried out by hemoglobin, a protein found in red blood cells.

-Eliminate incorrect options: DNA does not catalyze biochemical reactions as enzymes.
-Enzymes are proteins that speed up chemical reactions, whereas DNA serves as a blueprint for making proteins, including enzymes.

-Conclude the correct answer: The primary function of DNA is to store genetic information that guides the development and functioning of organisms.
-This information is encoded in the sequence of nucleotides within the DNA molecule.
+Conclude with the correct answer: The primary function of DNA is to store genetic information that guides the development and functioning of organisms.

 Watch next